 Trauma Counselling: When Your Body Still Remembers

+Trauma is not always a memory you can point to cleanly.
 Sometimes it is the way your body tightens when a tone changes.
 The way you apologise before you know why.
 The way you freeze, over-explain, scan the room, or leave your own needs until last.

 This is a careful look at trauma counselling with Christina, especially if you are worried that asking for help means having to relive everything at once.
+The aim here is to show you what gentle, paced trauma work can look like, so the first step feels possible rather than frightening.

 Trauma counselling starts with safety